ash-project/igniter/README.md

 ### Installation

+Igniter requires Elixir 1.15+, but 1.17+ is recommended for full compatibility.

 #### Standard Installation for end-users

 Add Igniter to an existing elixir project by adding it to your dependencies in `mix.exs`: